2024 NFL Draft grades for all 32 teams

 Overall grade: B+

 Really solid draft for the Buccaneers.
-Graham Barton is one of the cleanest prospects in the draft and can play all five positions up front.
-This is a terrific player to pair with Tristan Wirfs on the offensive line.
-They also grabbed a solid wide receiver prospect in Jalen McMillan and a quality running back in Bucky Irving.
-How Chris Braswell and Tykee Smith develop will be important for the overall impact of this draft class, but this is a nice haul for the Buccaneers.
+Offensive lineman Graham Barton is one of the cleanest prospects in the draft and can play all five positions up front.
+This is a terrific player to pair with Tristan Wirfs.
+The Bucs also grabbed a solid wide receiver prospect in Jalen McMillan and a quality running back in Bucky Irving.
+How linebacker Chris Braswell and defensive back Tykee Smith develop will be important for the overall impact of this draft class.
+This is a nice haul for the Buccaneers.

 Favorite pick: Graham Barton, OL, Duke (26th overall)

-Graham Barton is a stud.
+Barton is a stud.
 He checks off every box a team could want in a versatile offensive line prospect and comes ready to start Day 1.
-Not too much to say on this one, it’s a home run prospect at a position of need.
+It’s a home run prospect at a position of need.
 It’s never a bad idea to bolster your offensive line!

-Chris Braswell is solid, but this felt a bit early for him.
-Braswell is a jack-of-all-trades edge defender that projects more as a rotational player than a core piece of a pass rush group.
+Braswell is solid, but this felt early for him to be picked in the draft.
+He is a jack-of-all-trades edge defender who projects more as a rotational player than a core piece of a pass rush group.
 Even then, it can’t hurt to add a well-rounded player like this to your edge group.
 He offers solid run support and has some experience in coverage.

 Draft picks